Phoenix-Ra/AtumVR/README.md

 # AtumVR
-The framework that simplifies the work with OpenVR and OpenXR libraries in java
+The framework that simplifies the work with OpenXR library in java